CocoaPods/guides.cocoapods.org/source/using/using-unreleased-features.html.md

 Run `$ bundle install`
 ##### Use unreleased copy of CocoaPods
 Run `$ bundle exec pod install`

-`bundle exec` will ensure that you are using unreleased copy of Cocoapods you just installed (instead of using the system-wide official copy that you probably installed with `gem install cocoa pods` previously some day).
+`bundle exec` will ensure that you are using unreleased copy of Cocoapods you just installed (instead of using the system-wide official copy that you probably installed with `gem install cocoapods` previously some day).
 You can open the `xcworkspace` file to use and build the project from now on.

 Likewise, for any other pod command that you want to run, precede it with `bundle exec` (`bundle exec pod update`, `bundle exec pod lib lint`, etc…) to ensure that you use the the unreleased version for this command, instead of the official version.